gitrdm/gokando/docs/implementation-roadmap.md

 - **Technical Debt**: Zero (no stubs, placeholders, or TODOs)
 - **Performance**: Streaming throughput matches in-memory performance, 60-80% reduction in allocations with zero-copy pools
 - **Testing Strategy**: Synchronization-based testing with comprehensive benchmarks and race detection
-- **Phase 8 Status**: ✅ COMPLETED - Custom domain operations with BitSet efficiency
+- **Phase 9 Status**: ✅ COMPLETED - Enhanced search strategies with database-style and non-chronological search

 ### 🚀 **Phase 5 COMPLETED - Advanced Features**
 The advanced features phase is now complete with the implementation of Task 5.1 (Fact Store Implementation), Task 5.2 (Tabling System), and Task 5.3 (Nominal Logic Support).
 The PLDB-style fact storage system provides efficient indexing and querying, the tabling system enables memoization of recursive relations, and the nominal logic support adds alpha-equivalence checking and fresh name generation - all while maintaining the highest code quality standards with zero technical debt.